11 Top-Rated Attractions & Things to Do in Enna

 Behind the cathedral in the Palazzo della Canonica, the Museo Alessi houses the cathedral's extensive treasury, with several fine examples of Renaissance jewelry and medieval works of art.

-The highlight of these is the splendid Crown of the Virgin in gold and enamels.
+The highlight of these is the splendid Crown of the Virgin made of gold and decorated with enamels, and the archeological exhibits include Egyptian and Sicilian pottery.
 Coin collectors will want to see the more than two thousand Siculo-Punic and Siculo-Greek coins.
 The museum's collections include several thousand more coins from the Roman and Byzantine eras.

 Address: Piazza Duomo 1, Enna